Other Businesses

 Troon is an ideal Port for smaller cruise liners and superyachts, perfectly located in the heart of Scotland’s Southwest Golf country, with many courses a short walk or drive away.
 The town of Troon, with its many restaurants, bars and beaches, makes a great base from which to explore world-class tourist locations such as Robert Burns sites, Culzean Castle, Dumfries House, or the Isle of Arran.
 Prestwick International Airport, Glasgow and Edinburgh are within easy reach by road or rail.

-The Port of Troon is also home to a Ro-Ro berth which is capable of offering resilient ferry and Ro-Ro services to a range of destinations in Scotland and beyond.
+The Port of Troon is also home to a Ro-Ro berth which is capable of offering resilient ferry and Ro-Ro services between mainland Scotland and the Islands.

 The East Pier has recently undergone extensive upgrade and infrastructure works in order to accommodate the Caledonian MacBrayne ferry service to the Isle of Arran during the refurbishment of Ardrossan Harbour.
 The works included the construction of a brand new ferry terminal, resurfacing of the marshalling lanes, and a new car park layout with additional parking spaces.
 Find out more here.